Kopland.no

 Prototyping - Internet of Things (IoT)

-The Internet of Things (IoT) is a collective term for something that has actually existed for a long time.
+The Internet of Things (IoT) is a broad concept that has existed for many years.

-The figure below shows some of the radio systems.
-LoRa, Sigfox, Bluetooth/BLE and WiFi that use open radio frequencies, while those via mobile operators (3GPP) use licensed frequencies.
+The figure below shows several radio systems.
+LoRa, Sigfox, Bluetooth/BLE, and WiFi use unlicensed frequencies, while mobile operators (3GPP) use licensed frequencies.

 IoT drawingIoT networks with different radio protocols